 - (5) To ensure that development occurs in a sustainable manner, which considers the natural water systems, environmentally sensitive areas and hazard lands. - (6) To cooperate with local municipalities for the wise management of our resources and the well-being of the community. - (7) To cooperate with adjacent municipalities, counties and senior levels of government in order to provide for the needs of the community. - (8) To direct the majority of projected residential growth to Urban and Village Community areas designated on Schedule "A" to this Plan (and to settlement areas identified in a local Official Plan).
 Appendix "A" to this Plan, which forms part of this Plan, identifies population projections for all lower-tier municipalities.
-These figures shall also function as allocations for the purposes of growth management.
-The land and unit supply maintained by the lower-tier municipality shall be based on and reflect this allocation.
-In the future, these figures may be revisited and adjusted based on changes to local circumstances and informed by provincial guidelines.
-Any proposed change to these figures will require an amendment to this Plan. - (9) To promote efficient and cost-effective development to sustain the financial well-being of the municipalities over the long term and to ensure the financial viability of infrastructure and public service facilities as a component of cost-effective development patterns.
+In the future, these figures may be revisited and adjusted based on changes to' local circumstances and informed by provincial guidelines.
+These projections are not targets or allocations. - (9) To promote efficient and cost-effective development to sustain the financial well-being of the municipalities over the long term and to ensure the financial viability of infrastructure and public service facilities as a component of cost-effective development patterns.
 This may be demonstrated through asset management planning. - (10) To seek an appropriate balance between the interests of private property owners and the overall public good. - (11) In the future, the County may undertake an enhanced regional role concerning matters which cross municipal boundaries and are considered to be of a County wide and/or Provincial interest.
 This may include conducting County wide studies on cross-jurisdictional issues and enhanced policy direction on matters such as employment planning, growth management and economic development.